Israeli Women's Writing in Hebrew: 1948-2004

 There is also a noticeable erotic openness in the field of prose, as evidenced by the work of Judith Katzir (b.
 1963), Zeruya Shalev (b.
 1959), Alona Kimchi (b.
 1966) and Dorit Rabinyan.
 Sexuality as a liberated source of pleasure is a central motif of their writing, alongside the limitations of the institution of marriage.
 But the rendering of the female body, and the process of achieving personal liberation by freeing oneself of dependence on a man, is also fraught with pain.
 Breaking free of a symbiotic relationship with the mother figure, the courage to turn to artistic expression, and the difficulty of forging a feminine identity on the brink of the new millennium, are all topics that arise in this lively and fascinating body of work.

 The same themes also appear in the work of the younger women poets Chava Pinchas-Cohen (b.
 1955) and Efrat Mishori.
 Pinchas-Cohen, editor of the periodical Dimui (Image), is a major figure among religious poets in Israel.
-Her poetry expresses a courageous feminist attitude couched in the language of the midrash (biblical commentary in the form of stories and parables).
+Her poetry expresses a courageous feminist attitude couched in the language of the A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash (biblical commentary in the form of stories and parables).
 Efrat Mishori is known for her poetic performances, her experiments with form, and her extreme feminist stance.
 Mishori attacked one of the central institutions of Jewish and Israeli culture in her poem “Kir ha-Imahut” (The Wall of Motherhood, 1994), in which she presented mothers as a “non-entity” (i-mahut).

 The Wall of Motherhood